olpeh/olpeh.github.io/_posts/2021-02-02-conventions-dont-matter.md

 ## Consistency Is the Key

-When working in a larger development team, it is important to have clear conventions for different aspects of the projects.
-Some of the conventions could be about the team’s ways of working, but most time consuming debates usually are about code style and coding conventions.
+When working in a larger development team, it's important to have clear conventions for various aspects of the project.
+Some of the conventions could be about the team’s ways of working, such as code review processes, git practices and other topics.
+Most time consuming debates usually are about code style and coding conventions.
 I personally think that the conventions really don’t matter.
 What matters is that everyone follows the agreed conventions consistently.

-This is why code formatting tools, such as Prettier have become widely adopted and popular.
-Prettier puts an end to the non important discussions about coding style such as using or omitting semicolons trailing commas etc. in JavaScript or TypeScript projects.
-Prettier takes care of formatting the code and in your code reviews, you can focus on things that matter.
+This is also why code formatting tools, such as Prettier have become widely adopted and popular.
+Prettier puts an end to the non-important discussions about coding style, such as using or omitting semicolons or trailing commas and other useless discussions which are quite typical discussion in JavaScript or TypeScript projects.
+Prettier takes care of formatting the code, and in your code reviews, you can focus on things that matter.

 ### Why Conventions Are Needed